 A Legend of Ethshar

-Ithanalin's Restoration, formerly known as Ithanalin's Collection, is the eighth Ethshar novel.
+Ithanalin's Restoration, which had the working title Ithanalin's Collection, is the eighth Ethshar novel.
 It's a story of an apprentice wizard named Kilisha whose master, Ithanalin, has a spell go wrong through the interference of a spriggan and a tax collector.
 She's forced to work without guidance to restore the household to its natural order.

 This novel was not very closely tied to any of the previous novels, though when the series continued at least one subsequent novel followed up on some of the events in it.
 Few characters from other Ethshar stories appear, and none play major roles.
 It's set in the city of Ethshar of the Rocks at the exact same time that The Spell of the Black Dagger is taking place in Ethshar of the Sands, a fact that is important to the plot, but one need not have read The Spell of the Black Dagger to follow and appreciate the story.

-If you have any suggestions for material I should add, e-mail me.
+If you have any suggestions for material I should add to this page, e-mail me.

 by Lawrence Watt-Evans